gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 py src/models/summarize.py data/processed/top5_cleaned.csv results.csv
 ```

 This command will perform text summarization on the cleaned csv file and outputs a summarized version in the `results.csv` file.

+*Note: Downloading the transformer models may take a while depending on your internet connection.*

 ![divider](../assets/gradient-divider.png?raw=true)